ibm-cloud-architecture/refarch-cloud-data-analytics/Cognos.md

 <img src="./cmedia/ca-image-03.png" >

 > Cognos Analytics on Cloud checks if the IBM account entered is associated with an IBM w3ID.
-If so, complete the process in the **Authenticate using your IBM w3ID** section below.
-Otherwise, you will be taken to the Welcome page so you can skip the **Authenticate using your IBM w3ID** section below.
+If you are an IBM employee with a w3ID, complete the login process using section **Authenticate using your IBM w3ID**.
+Otherwise, complete the steps below.

 ### Authenticate using your IBM w3ID